===================

 clojure chrome arm rpi

 I recently switched to the Samsung ARM Chromebook for all my laptop needs.
-The pitch it’s quite appealing, 200 quid, dual core ARM CortexA15s, good keyboard, totally fan-less (CPU is passively cooled), good battery life, 1kg weight.
-The one downside is it’s quite limited RAM size, just 2GB.
-But with a decent swap file, I’m running multiple JVMs (with Datomic, Elasicsearch, CLJS compiler etc without any hickups).
-Out of the box it runs ChromeOS, which I have to say is pretty stellar for browsing and consuming content on the web.
-Read more...
+The pitch is quite appealing: £200, dual-core ARM Cortex-A15s, good keyboard, totally fanless (CPU is passively cooled), good battery life, and 1kg weight.
+The one downside is its quite limited RAM size, just 2GB.
+But with a decent swap file, I’m running multiple JVMs (with Datomic, Elasticsearch, CLJS compiler, etc.) without any hiccups.

 Previous Page 3 of 7 Next Page